Staon/otest2/docs/_examples/regressions.md

 title: Regression Test Marks
 lesson: 4
 ---
-Storing and checking of marks representing complex status or output of a piece of software.
+Storing and checking of marks representing complex state or output of a piece of software.

 [Full source code of the example]({{ site.repositoryurl }}/blob/master/examples/regressions)